MicrosoftDocs/connected-spaces/articles/compliance.md

 ---
 author: alwinv
-description: Customer responsibilities for complianace and responsible use regarding Dynamics 365 Connected Store (public preview) ms.author: alwinv ms.date: 10/15/2020 ms.service: crm-online ms.topic: article
+description: Customer responsibilities for complianace and responsible use regarding Dynamics 365 Connected Store Preview ms.author: alwinv ms.date: 10/15/2020 ms.service: crm-online ms.topic: article
-title: Compliance and responsible use for Dynamics 365 Connected Store (public preview) ms.reviewer: v-brycho
+title: Compliance and responsible use for Dynamics 365 Connected Store Preview ms.reviewer: v-brycho
 ---

-# Compliance and responsible use for Dynamics 365 Connected Store (public preview)
+# Compliance and responsible use for Dynamics 365 Connected Store Preview

-Microsoft Dynamics 365 Connected Store was designed with compliance, privacy, security, and confidentiality in mind, but some responsibilities are fully within our customers’ control.
+Microsoft Dynamics 365 Connected Store Preview was designed with compliance, privacy, security, and confidentiality in mind, but some responsibilities are fully within our customers’ control.
 It is your responsibility to:

 - Install and position cameras in your retail locations, and in doing so take care to avoid sensitive areas and limit collection of data not needed by Dynamics 365 Connected Store.